Responsibilities for repairs

 - rising damp.

-It isn’t always easy to work out who is responsible for sorting out problems with damp, because it’s often difficult to identify the cause.
-However, landlords are usually responsible for getting repairs done if the dampness is the result of:
+It isn’t always easy to work out who is responsible for sorting out problems with damp, because it’s often difficult to identify what’s causing the problem.
+But your landlord will usually be responsible if the damp is the result of:

 - leaking pipes

-- a structural defect (such as leaking roof or cracked wall)
+- a structural defect (such as a leaking roof)

-- an existing damp proof course that is no longer working (if there wasn’t one to begin with, your landlord is not liable).
+- an existing damp proof course that is no longer working (if there wasn’t one to begin with, your landlord does not have to put one in).

-You can contact environmental health or the housing standards team at the council if your landlord doesn’t fix the damp problem.
+You can contact the council’s environmental health department if your landlord doesn’t fix the damp problem.
 They can inspect the property and take action against the landlord if they think there is damp and/or mould growth causing a hazard.

 What about communal areas?